 Brickfilm is a stop animation movie where the scenes and characters are made from Lego bricks or similar constructor toys.
 This type of animation has been around for decades: the first brickfilm movies were created back in the 70s.
 Today there’s a huge community of brickfilmers – people from all around the world create awesome animations as a hobby or for a living.
 Some people spend months creating one movie featuring Lego characters!

 Now that the basics are covered, we can move to an even more interesting part!
+Need more examples?
+Check out the best stop motion animated videos covered in detail.
 You are probably already inspired and eager to know how to create a stop motion video at home.
 Well, here’s our DIY tutorial on making amazing stop motion animation movies.

 Once you’ve decided what type of stop motion you’re going to create, you can start getting your props together.
 Find all the characters and objects you’re going to need for your scenes.

 When it comes to equipment, you don’t need much for a stop-motion video.
 If you don’t have a DSLR, you can just use your smartphone – iPhone 7/Samsung Galaxy S7 or a newer one will do just fine.
 You will also need a tripod and a light.
 If you’re going to voice your characters, also prepare a microphone.

 Even if you’re creating a short 2-3 minute video, it’s better to have a script so that you know exactly what to do during the production.
 Just write down what your characters are going to do and say in each scene and make a story out of it – and your scenario is ready!
 Read the article linked below to learn how to write a script.

 Now it’s time to arrange the scene.
 Place all the objects and characters as you want to see them in the frame.
 Set up your camera on the tripod – and make sure it will stay steady when you press the shutter button.
 In stop-motion animation, it’s very important for the camera to stay still.